-While creating an educational iPhone app for his three year old daughter, Knutson needed a feedback mechanism to convey that the end-user was doing something incorrectly.
+While creating an educational iPhone app for his three-year-old daughter, Knutson needed a feedback mechanism to convey that the end user was doing something incorrectly.
 During the sound design process, he ended up deciding on an animated bass sound that would alert you to your mistake in a direct way.
-When Morgan went to “beta test” the updated version of the app with his daughter, she screwed up... but the sound that followed literally made her cry.
+When Knutson went to beta test the updated version of the app with his daughter, she screwed up — but the sound that followed literally made her cry.

-Morgan had done the job he set out to do and executed flawlessly: he was trying to tell the user that what she did was not the right thing..
+Knutson had done the job he set out to do and executed flawlessly.
+He was trying to tell the user that what she did was not the right thing.
 But, it was extremely negative and resulted in tears (for older customers the response would have been quitting the app, never to return).
 He eventually took out the sound and added some positive reinforcement and encouragement via voice-overs.

-This was an important lesson for Morgan on product design: he was doing his job so well that it made his daughter cry and her tears told him it simply was not the right job.
+This was an important lesson for Knutson on product design.
+He was doing his job so well that it made his daughter cry and her tears told him it simply was not the right job.

 No matter what you do, be sure you guide yourself to go big.
 Aim very high, because if you shoot for the next galaxy you might just hit the moon.